 - Stay focused: Be present during the meeting.
 You will retain information shared if you refrain from answering emails or text messages during the meeting.

-- Screenshot: Ask permission before you screenshot or record.
+- Screenshot: Ask permission before you take a screenshot or record.
 That is the courteous thing to do.
 If permission is granted, you must also advise the host where you plan to post your screenshot.

 - Internet disruptions: Due to the massive increases in residential bandwidth use, internet disruption is common.
 Best practice is to connect to the internet via an Ethernet cable instead of WiFi.
 If you know your connection might struggle, enabling ‘view only the speaker‘ allows for better viewing.
 You can only see a limited number of participants depending on your screen size as it is, and enabling video for all of them will gobble up precious bandwidth.
 Another method if you are experiencing lagging or skipping during the zoom meeting, use your computer to access video, while simultaneously dialing in by phone for the audio.